AndrasKovacs/staged/rts/RegionGraph3.md

 If the object language is sub-structural, this doesn't work anymore.
 If a linear variable is consumed in some subterm, it can't be used in another subterm.
 So if we're writing metaprograms, aiming to generate substructural programs, we have to keep track of free variable occurrences in expressions.
-This becomes anything but lightweight if we want to maintain full type safety.
+This is anything but lightweight if we want to maintain full type safety.

 **Summary of my proposal**:

-- We can use *regions* to shrink the GC workload, by skipping copying and scanning of structures that are stored in regions.
+- We can use *regions* to reduce GC workload, by skipping copying and scanning of structures that are stored in regions.
 The more we know about the allocation patterns in our program, the more GC work we can remove.
-- A region is alive if any object in it is reachable, or the region itself is reachable.
-Dead regions are freed during GC.
 - Regions are quite liberal: they can be stored in existentials and closures, they may contain pointers to the GC-d heap and other regions, and there's no sub-structural typing.
+- Objects stored in a region are alive as long as the region itself is alive.
 - We use *tag-free garbage collection*, aggressive unboxing and bit-stealing to improve locality and to shrink runtime objects.
 - We use per-datatype GC routines that exploit static information about regions.

-In expand on the design in the following.
+I expand on the design in the following.

 ## Basics